Swasth-Apps/swasth.co/src/pages/blog/how-to-deal-with-remote-working-stress.md

 ## Conclusion

 Remote working stress has become a global issue, especially during this COVID-19 period, when situations are despicable outside and unmanageable inside.
 The United Nations claims that work stress is a collective challenge that we all must tackle and deal with together.
 There is still much to learn about working remotely and how to deal with resulting mental stress.
-At present, various online [mental wellness coaches](https://www.swasth.co/dbt-coach/) contribute to helping people to work on stress effectively.
-You can also opt for therapists if you think your symptoms are unbearable and you need help.
+At present, various online [](https://www.swasth.co/dbt-coach/)apps that focus on evidence based modalities such as [CBT Companion](https://www.swasth.co/cbt-companion)  to helping people to work on stress effectively.
+Please contact your therapist if you think your symptoms are unbearable and you need help.

 <!--EndFragment-->